kartiknesari/Distributed-Data-Replication-System/README.txt

     87:63 88:80 89:89 90:43 91:32 92:82 93:96 94:73 95:50 96:0 97:0 98:0 99:0 100:0 101:0 102:0 103:0 104:0 105:0 106:0
     107:0 108:0 109:0 110:0 111:0 112:0 113:0 114:0 115:0 116:0 117:0 118:0 119:0 120:0 121:0 122:0 123:0 124:0 125:0 126:0
     127:0

-Issues/Faults:

-    There have been no issues noted yet.